corinneling/ruby-and-hot-dogs/README.md

    * Make condiment choice optional
 * Order description
    * Once the questionnaire is complete, print a sentence describing the user’s order.
+* Validate user responses
+   * When user gives invalid response, present an error and re-ask the question

 ### Structure
 _Stand:_ Will bring everything together to start the program